2020-2021 Little Riders Academy Preschool Handbook

 Your child must be picked up at the specified contracted time, by an adult on your contact list.
 The individual who is signing the child out for the day must present a photo ID.
 Children will not under any circumstance be released without showing proper and valid identification.
 Children will only be released to individuals listed on the Emergency Info Card.
 If an individual not listed on your child’s card is going to pick them up, it will be allowed if in writing by a parent/guardian and received in the morning by a camp counselor.
 Preschool staff reserves the right to hold a child if the responsible parent or the third party has not provided proper notification of release, or does not provide adequate photo identification.
 If the child is not picked up within 10 minutes of the designated pickup time, the director will notify everyone on the emergency contact list.
 If we are unable to reach one of the child’s contacts, and the child hasn’t been picked up after 30 minutes of the designated pickup time, the director will contact Superior Police department.
 This will be reported to the Social worker on duty to file an abandoned child report.
 In addition, you will be charged $5.00 for every 5 minutes you are late picking your child up.

-Anytime preschool is closed due to weather-related circumstances, we will make an announcement via major news networks.
+Anytime preschool is closed due to weather-related circumstances, we will make an announcement via major news networks and you will also have the opportunity to opt inot a text message chain for all important last minute information.
 We will typically follow BVSD and Jefferson County school closures.
 We all live in Colorado and know how erratic our weather can be.
 During the winter months please dress your children appropriately.
 Always send them with a coat/jackets, hats and gloves when necessary and proper footwear if needed.
 Preschool staff will make the decision to go outside but will follow the protocol listed below:

 Outside temperature between 32 degrees and 100 degrees Fahrenheit.